timoh6/GenPhrase/README.markdown

 GenPhrase supports installation using Composer, but currently this is not recommended.
-Composer is vulnerable to MITM attacks and at the time being, GenPhrase should be obtained via secure connection using GitHub.
+Composer is vulnerable to MITM attacks and at the time being, GenPhrase should be obtained only via secure connection using GitHub.

 Passphrase generation with GenPhrase